alexandervdm/eth4obsd/README.md

 Here follows an overview of the patching that were necessary to make the packages work on OpenBSD.
 I aim to make this list as small & boring as possible and welcome assistance towards this goal.

 #### [Prysmaticlabs/Prysm](https://github.com/prysmaticlabs/prysm)
 - Prysm uses Google's Bazel as a build tool.
 Bazel has an available OpenBSD [port](https://marc.info/?l=openbsd-ports&m=159163098121456&w=2), but while building prysm it tries to pull in components without OpenBSD support such as the llvm toolchain.
-At this time this prysm port avoids bazel in favour of 'go build'.
+At this time this prysm port avoids bazel all-together in favour of 'go build'.
 - Prysm is built using a custom go-1.15.5 port to include recent go CVE fixes and match the Bazel build environment.
 - Prysm depends on [herumi/bls](https://github.com/herumi/bls).
 Supported platforms pull in a pre-compiled static version of the library from [herumi/bls-eth-go-binary](https://github.com/herumi/bls-eth-go-binary) but OpenBSD is not one of them and I prefer compiling it myself anyway so a somewhat hacky port is provided under security/bls-eth-go.
 - A set of patches was added to the Prysm build contraints for the new blst dependency.